codatio/codat-docs/docs/usecases/bill-pay/overview.md

 ---
 title: Bill Pay overview
 sidebar_label: Overview
-description: "make it easier for SMBs to manage and pay suppliers from a single interface."
+description: "Make it easier for SMBs to manage and pay suppliers from a single interface."
 ---